Bhoomikanya

-Bhoomikanya was an Indian TV drama series that was premiered on 30 July 2018 on Star Jalsha.
+Bhoomikanya is an Indian television drama series that was premiered on 30 July 2018 on Star Jalsha.
 The show portrays a modern adaptation of Rupak Saha's novel Tarita Puran.

 Bhoomikanya is the television directorial debut for Arindam Sil The music was composed by Tabla player Bickram Ghosh.
 The title track is sung by Ujjaini Mukherjee.

 Plot

 The story starts off with Tarita, a herpetologist returning home at Sundargarh in Odisha State.
 This area is the stronghold of Chandrabhanu.
 He is a local gangster who engages in human trafficking, corruption and illegal abductions.
 Maheshwar, the chief advisor to Chandrabhanu, prophesies the downfall of Tarita in the beginning of the series.
 She is assisted in her endeavors by Ankush, a forest ranger who is her love interest.
 Overall, the unfolding of this gripping tale, delineates the triumph of good over evil.